 Basic restrictionsAccess to the faculty network is limited in order to increase its security.
-Restrictions generally apply to non-univerity network access, ie non-muni.cz domains (IP with prefix 147.251 or 2001: 0718: 0801: 02NN).
+Restrictions generally apply to non-univerity network accesses, that is, domains other than muni.cz (IP with prefix 147.251 or 2001: 0718: 0801: 02NN).
 In general, all privileged ports of all machines are blocked except for those selected services that are available from outside:

 - SSH, IMAP (s), POP3 (s) on Ais and Anxura (correct DNS record required - see below)

 Other, justified exceptions will be made by CVT FI on request.